patrickmcginnis/PlotlyF1Sankey/readMe.txt

-This folder contains an html that links to the interactive sankey diagram, just open it in a browser to check it out.
+This folder contains an html that links to the interactive sankey diagram, just download the sankey.html and open it in a browser to check it out.

 If you would like to venture into the code and possibly run it here are some notes: